Come for a visit

 Although there are also some fine places to stay within easy reach, Van Buren offers a first-class motel right here in town: the Aroostook Hospitality Inn.
 There is no better place to watch a parade than on the Inn's front porch, and it's location on historic US Route 1 (Van Buren's Main Street) is convenient to everything around the county.
 Continental breakfast, refrigerator and microwave in every room, free phone service to US and Canada, WiFi, and a warm friendly atmosphere; what more could you ask for?
 Call 207-484-6200 for reservations.

 When you get hungry

 You'll enjoy any one of these:

-2] Bechard's Bar and Grill, newly relocated to 66 Main Street, is the place to go for a hardy breakfast and daily specials to stuff your tummy without emptying your wallet.
-There's a generous selection (the piled-high Philly Steak sub platter is a local favorite, there's a salad bar, and you can treat yourself to Maine's own home-made whoopie pies.
+1] Bechard's Bar and Grill, downtown at 66 Main Street, is the place to go for a hardy breakfast and daily specials to stuff your tummy without emptying your wallet.
+There's a generous selection (the piled-high Philly Steak sub platter is a local favorite), a salad bar, and you can treat yourself to Maine's own home-made whoopie pies.
 Open from 7-7 every day except Sunday with frequent evening activities and entertainment.